Esorte/Functional-and-Parallel-Programming-Project/README.md

 Our code component for both Parallel and sequential composed of
-- GUI.py: Output an GRID GUI for inputing initial number and constraints run using (sbt runp)
+- GUI.py: Initialise a GUI for inputing initial number and constraints run using (sbt runp)
 - Main.scala: Reading board from json file and call on Solver/ParSolver
 - FutoshikPuzzle.scala: Puzzle object that were use in the solver
 - PerformanceTest.scala: returning run time after the solver had been performed.